OpenTerms Specification

 - Services publish an

-openterms.jsonat their domain root (or any discoverable URL) - Agents query the file before taking actions — permissions are structured data, not legalese
+openterms.jsonat their domain root (or any discoverable URL) - Agents query the Permission Check API before taking actions — permissions are structured data, not legalese

 Core Fields